xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

 }----------------------------------------------------------
 ```

-Console output might be disabled with a system proprty:
+Console output might be disabled with a system property:

 ```java
 // shortcut sets DefaultTestClientFactory.USE_LOGGER property